Use a Signal Mirror

 Some experts advise buying a plastic mirror that's light enough to be manipulated with one hand and resistant to breaking [source: Murray].
 But others recommend glass mirrors, which can reflect sunlight much farther.
 So use your own judgment on that.
 If you opt for glass, carry your mirror in a Bubble-Wrap sleeve to prevent it from being damaged [source: Nester].

 You can purchase a good signal mirror for less than the cost of a pair of pants.
-One outdoor outfitter's Web site, for example, offers a spiffy model that's equipped with a special viewing window that superimposes a red dot on your target, so that you can pinpoint exactly where you are focusing your signal.
-It even comes with an attached whistle to help rescuers zero in upon you, and it costs just $15.
+Best Glide offers a model that's equipped with a special viewing window that superimposes a red dot on your target, so that you can pinpoint exactly where you are focusing your signal.

 Improvising a Signal Mirror